-HILARY TERM 2023
+HILARY TERM 2024

-Students must choose an option course by the end of Michaelmas Term and submit their choices (first and second) to the course administrator.
+Students must choose an option course by the end of Michaelmas Term and email their choice (first and second) to interdisciplinary@humanities.ox.ac.uk.
 They should arrange to meet the option tutor by the end of Michaelmas term to discuss areas of interest, and to receive a reading list.
 At this meeting, the option tutor will discuss teaching arrangements for Hilary Term.